ericoporto/ags-manual-wiki/EditorView.md

 - _Cut loop_

-  Good for moving things around when you did everything right in the wrong loop.
+  Good for moving things around when you did everything right but in the wrong loop.

 - _Copy loop_